Legal Custody vs. Physical Custody in a FL Divorce

 - The mental and physical state of both parents

-In addition to the physical and legal custody distinction, there is also a distinction made between joint and sole custody.
-Like it sounds, joint custody means that parents share the custody of their children while sole custody means that only one parent retains full custody of their child while the other parent may or may not be granted visitation.
-Joint custody can be granted in the case of both physical and legal custody just as sole custody can.
+In addition to the physical and legal custody distinction, there is also a distinction made between shared and sole custody.
+In the state of Florida, this is referred to as shared parental responsibility or sole parental responsibility.
+Like it sounds, shared parental responsibility means that parents share the legal decision making and physical custody of their children, while sole parental responsibility means that only one parent retains full physical custody of their child, as well as full legal decision making, while the other parent may or may not be granted visitation.
+Shared parental responsibility can be granted in the case of both physical and legal custody, just as sole parental responsibility can.
 Below is a breakdown of these custody arrangements:

-Joint Legal Custody: This custodial arrangement involves both parents sharing legal custody.
-Sharing legal custody means that both parents have a say in the important decisions that will affect the lives of their children.
+Shared Legal Responsibility: This custodial arrangement involves both parents sharing legal custody.
+Sharing legal responsibility means that both parents have a say in the important decisions that will affect the lives of their children.

 Sole Physical Custody: This custodial agreement involves only one parent being awarded the physical custody of their children.
 This means that, with the exception of potential visits with the non-custodial parent, the children will solely be residing with only one parent.

 Sole Legal Responsibility: This custodial agreement involves only one parent being awarded the legal custody of their children.
 The parent who is granted sole legal custody will be the only parental authority able to make major decisions regarding their children's welfare.

 Custody agreements can be complex.
 You want to present yourself in just the right way to be granted the custody arrangement that is most beneficial for you and your children.

 To build a strong case in your favor, contact a Jacksonville child custody attorney from the Law Offices of Jason K.S.
 Porter, P.A. today.